Shivam4444336/image-processing/README.md

 ```

 ## Combining bag and located threat image:
-- They are comnbined using below expression :
+- They are comebined using below expression :
 ```
    output = 0.6*background_bag_image + 0.4*located_threat_image
 ```
--